meyer-net/robot/README.md

-# PyFlink Framework OSTeam Base
+# Rebot - A PyFlink Framework Serve For OSTeam
-This framework base on flink below v1.5, serve for 'oshit team', develop in python3.6。 It is usually used for multi-dimensional data high concurrency analysis scenarios。
+Rebot based on flink below v1.5, develop in python3.6。 It is usually used for multi-dimensional data high concurrency analysis scenarios。

 - setup step
 ```
-first-boot:
+init&boot:
 {
     vim build.sh //edit your flink setup path
     chmod +x build.sh